viktorsubic382/rsschool-cv/cv.md

 deviation, memo, MSA.
 Analysis of the causes of defective products production, report writing by results of analysis (MEMO, deviation, investigation).<br/>
+### Izovac Company
+#### Mechanical engineer
+##### Department of linear vacuum equipment.
+Warranty and servise group.
+Warranty service of vacuum equipment in the countries of Southeast Asia (business trips to South Korea,China, Taiwan).
+Internship at ion-plasma equipment.
+English courses at school SOL Minsk, experience of spoken English on business trips.

 ## Code example.

 You will be given an array a and a value x.
 All you need to do is check whether the provided array contains the value.